RedHatQE/pylero/README.txt

 Polarion is based on the subversion VCS and tracks every action done, tracking usage data is not considered a privacy violation.
-If you do not want your usage data to be tracked, you can set the use_logstash value to anything other than on
+If you do not want your usage data to be tracked, you can set the use_logstash value to anything other than one